ericbigpanda/docs.bigpanda.io/_guides/getting-started-with-bigpanda-autoshares.md

 ---
 layout: page
-title: "Part 6: AutoShares"
+title: "Part 6: AutoShare"
 ---

+#### Automatically Share Incidents via Escalation Channels with AutoShare

+AutoShare rules route incidents to key team members when and how they're needed to assist the resolution process.
+Any incident in any BigPanda Environment can be automatically shared to any escalation channel such as ServiceNow, JIRA, HipChat, Slack, or Asana.
+First configure one or more escalation channels in the Integrations tab then configure AutoShare rules in the AutoShare tab.

-#### Creating an Escalation Channel
+#### Creating a New Escalation Channel
-Go to the **Integrations** tab, scroll down to the **Sharing & Ticket Management** section and click on the system you want to integrate.
+Go to the **Integrations** tab.
+Scroll down to the **Sharing & Ticket Management** section and select the system you want to use as an escalation channel.
 Follow the instructions on the screen.

-#### Creating a New Autoshare
+#### Creating a New AutoShare
-To create a new autoshare, navigate to the **AutoShare** tab, and click on the **Create AutoShare** button at the top-right corner.
+To create a new AutoShare, navigate to the **AutoShare** tab and click the **Create AutoShare** button at the top right corner.
 A popup window will open.
-From the **Choose Environment** dropdown, choose the environment which incidents you'd like to automatically share.
-Then select an escalation channel from the **Escalate via** dropdown and click **Next**.
+From the **Choose Environment** dropdown, select the Environment from which you'd like to automatically share incidents.
+Next, select an escalation channel from the **Escalate via** dropdown and click **Next**.
 To add escalation channels, refer to the *Creating an Escalation Channel* section above.
-The next form is specific for each escalation channel.
-You should fill the relevant info and click **Create**.
-A new rule should be added to the bottom of the rules table.
+The next form is specific to the escalation channel you selected.
+Fill in the relevant info and click **Create**.
+A new AutoShare rule will be added to the list.